This page describes the monitoring information available for remote services, also known as backends.

 What is a Remote Service?

-A remote service is a process that resides outside of the application server that provides a service to the application.
-An example of remote service is a web service, message queue, or caching server.
+A remote service is a process that resides outside of the application server and provides a service to the application.
+An example of a remote service is a web service, message queue, or caching server.

 To monitor call performance to a service, first make sure it shows up in the remote services list, which you can access by clicking the Remote Services link in the Applications menu.
 If a service you expect to see listed does not appear in the list, make sure the backend detection configuration is configured appropriately for your environment, as described in Backend Detection Rules.

 AppDynamics monitors the overall performance of calls to a remote service, as well as the performance of those calls from within specific business transactions.

 Metrics for remote services are presented in the Controller UI in the following locations: